anttijankeri/flower-image-website/README.md

 # plant-collection-website

 This project is a website for both desktop and mobile.
 It should use the [anttijankeri/object-image-server](https://github.com/anttijankeri/object-image-server) backend repo.
 The site should allow users to create listings of plants with some data.
-Each plant should be saved into the backend and retrievable later via email/password authentication.
+Each plant should be saved into the backend and retrievable later via email/password or Google authentication.
 The user should be able to filter their plants with any of the text values.
 They should also be able to fetch a list of the filtered - or all - plant listings as a file.
 The users should also be able to link a plant listing or image and share it to others if wanted.
 Finally, the user should be able to delete their data from the server.

 The coding language is **Typescript** and the website uses **React**